 Annya Dahmani

 I received my BS in Cognitive Science with a Specialization in Computing from UCLA in June 2022 where I graduated with Departmental Honors and Cum Laude.
-At UCLA, I worked with Tao Gao in the Visual Intelligence Lab and Hongjing Lu in The Computational Vision and Learning Lab.
-I completed my senior honors thesis in the Psychology Departmental Honors Program with Tao Gao as my faculty sponsor.
-I was also a part of UCLA's Psychology Research Opportunity Program (PROPS) where I was advised by Patricia Cheng.
+At UCLA, I mainly worked with Tao Gao in the Visual Intelligence Lab.
 I was funded by the Dean's Award for Life Science Research during my time at UCLA.
-I also had the opportunity to be a Summer Intern in 2021 at Yale University working with Yarrow Dunham in the Social Cognitive Development Lab and Julian Jara-Ettinger in the Computational Social Cognition Lab.

 You can email me at adahmani [at] berkeley.edu